salopst/salopst.github.io/content/posts/2021-08-31-transcribing-harry.md

 ---
 author: "yearluk"
+origin: "hugo"
 title: "Transcribing Enrico Vasaio for fun and no profit"
+slug: "Transcribing Enrico Vasaio for fun and no profit"
 date: 2021-07-31T20:13:58+01:00
+lastMod: 2021-09-01T02:30:00.000Z
 draft: false
+noLicense: false
+weight: 1001
-summary: A quick look at Italian; actually some transcription.
+summary: "A quick look at Italian; actually some transcription."
+description: "A quick look at Italian; actually some transcription."
 categories:
 - Language
 - Italian